Charlotte School of Law FAQs

 How might pursuing student loan forgiveness or forbearance affect my potential claim or my degree after I graduate?

-This is a top concern for many CSL’s students.
+This is a top concern for many former CSL students.

-Scholarships seem to have been a big draw for most students.
+Scholarships seem to have been a big draw for some students.
 Many sacrificed nearly everything they had to uproot lives and move to Charlotte only to feel like they had been lied to.
-Some lost their scholarship once they were enrolled.
+Some lost their scholarships once they were enrolled.
 The reasons varied.
-Sometimes, the terms changed, sometimes the students never got a logical explanation of why they lost their scholarships.
+Grading curves may have changed; other students never got logical explanations of why they lost their scholarships.

 We are currently evaluating whether pursuing loan forgiveness makes economic sense on an individual level.
 Feel free to contact us at any time for updates to this important topic and to discuss your unique circumstances.